AdvancedComputationalDesign-SDU/assignment-2-fractal-generation-LouiseHM21/DOCUMENTATION.md

 ## Technical Explanation

-*(Provide a concise explanation of your code, focusing on recursion and geometric manipulations.
-Discuss how your approach generates the final fractal pattern and the mathematical principles involved.)*

-Example:
+In this implementation, the `recursive_case` function is the core component for generating fractal patterns through recursive branching.
+The function emulates the process of tree growth by drawing branches that split and decrease in size at each recursion step.

+**Key Steps in the Recursive Process:**
+1. **Base Case**:
+   The recursion stops when the `depth` reaches zero (`base_case(depth)`), ensuring the function terminates.

+2. **Branch Creation**:
+   At each step, the function:
-In my implementation, the `generate_fractal` function recursively draws line segments representing branches of a fractal tree.
-The function calculates the end point of each line using trigonometric functions based on the current angle and length.
+   - Calculates the `end_point` of the branch using trigonometric functions (`cos` and `sin`), based on the `start_point`, `length`, and `angle`.

-At each recursion step, the function:

-- Decreases the `length` by multiplying it with `length_scaling_factor`.
-- Adjusts the `angle` by adding or subtracting `angle_change` to create branching.
-- Calls itself recursively for each branch until the `recursion_depth` reaches zero.

-This approach creates a self-similar pattern characteristic of fractals, where each branch splits into smaller branches in a consistent manner.
+   - Draws the branch using `ax.plot()`, with visual attributes (color and line width) mapped to the current depth.
+The line width decreases with depth, and the color gradient is computed using the Viridis colormap.

+3. **Recursive Splitting**:
+   Each branch generates a specified number of smaller branches (`branches`).
+For each new branch:
+   - The `length` is scaled down by a random factor, introducing variation in branch lengths.
+   - The `angle` is adjusted by an offset, calculated using a random spread to simulate natural branching angles.
+   - The function calls itself recursively with the updated parameters (`new_length`, `new_angle`, `depth - 1`).

+4. **Visualization**:
+   The recursive calls progressively add branches to the plot, creating a self-similar fractal pattern.
+The visual effect is enhanced by the colormap and varying line widths, providing a sense of depth and complexity.

+This recursive approach mirrors the principles of fractals, where each part resembles the whole.
+By combining randomness in angles and lengths with controlled recursion, the algorithm generates visually appealing and natural-looking fractal trees.
+This flexibility allows customization of parameters such as branch count, maximum depth, and randomness to explore a variety of fractal patterns.

 ---